TheDomcio/WonderfulPolishLanguage/README.md

 - [Wolne Lektury (Free readings)](https://wolnelektury.pl) - A great source of ebooks and audiobooks and much more.
 The website interface supports many languages.
   [Official required school reading list (Oficjalna polska lista lektur szkolnych)](https://lektury.gov.pl) - The official Polish government website with a list of the required school readings, which are sorted by school grade.
 The source of books for this site is the website above.

 - [Wikisource (Wikiźródła)](https://pl.wikisource.org/wiki/Wiki%C5%BAr%C3%B3d%C5%82a:Strona_g%C5%82%C3%B3wna) - A good source with a lot of literary texts.

 - [Chmura czytania](https://chmuraczytania.pl/catalog.php) - A website similar to [Free Readings](https://wolnelektury.pl), also contains a lot of books.

 - Fantasy:

   - [FantastykaPolska](https://www.bazaebokow.robertjszmidt.pl/ebooki_r) (Registration is required to download) - A wonderful collection of professionally written fantasy stories.
   - [Fantazmaty](https://fantazmaty.pl/czytaj/antologie) - A large number of very qualitative anthologies.
 Covers are also very nice.
   - [Creatio Fantastica](https://creatiofantastica.com/archiwum/) - A free "scientific literary" magazine.
 It is worth checking.
   - [Smokopolitan](https://smokopolitan.pl) - Next great magazine.
 There are dragons everywhere, waiting to be blown away by a fire composed of cool articles.
   - [Silmaris](https://silmaris.pl) - Another good online magazine about fantasy and science fiction.

 - [Polona](https://polona.pl) - Here you can find many archival materials scanned in a very good quality.
-It is a very good source for learning history and experiencing the change of language over time.
+It is a very good source for learning history and experiencing the change of language over time (I will try to add interesting books In other categories from there, e.g. I have already added some [here](#recipes-for-holidays-and-festivities-prescriptions-and-holidays-and-festivities-and-festivalry)).

+  - [Nowe baśnie z 1001 nocy](https://polona.pl/item/nowe-basnie-z-1001-nocy,Njc3NjUyMzc) - A very shortened version of the ["One Thousand and One Nights"]([https://pl.wikipedia.org/wiki/Ksi%C4%99ga_tysi%C4%85ca_i_jednej_nocy](https://pl.wikipedia.org/wiki/Księga_tysiąca_i_jednej_nocy)) in which some of the most famous stories are presented.
+The book is also [available at Wikisource](https://pl.wikisource.org/wiki/Nowe_ba%C5%9Bnie_z_1001_nocy).

+  -  [O takim, co rozumiał, jak dźwirzęta gwarzom (O takim, co rozumiał, co zwierzęta mówią - About a man who understood animal speech)](https://polona.pl/item/o-takim-co-rozumial-jak-dzwirzeta-gwarzom-bajka,NzI1NTMxNjU/) - An old Polish fairy tale written in countryside village dialect [from Województwo świętokrzyskie]([https://pl.wikipedia.org/wiki/Wojew%C3%B3dztwo_%C5%9Bwi%C4%99tokrzyskie](https://pl.wikipedia.org/wiki/Województwo_świętokrzyskie)) (Author was born in [Nietulisko Duże]([https://pl.wikipedia.org/wiki/Nietulisko_Du%C5%BCe](https://pl.wikipedia.org/wiki/Nietulisko_Duże))) over a hundred years ago ([More works by this author](https://polona.pl/search/?filters=public:1,creator:%22Piotrowski,_Antoni_(1853--1924)%22)).
+It is such an interesting thing, for people who want to learn dialects (Sometimes they are very funny, because the sometimes words used in them are vulgar in the common use - common language).
+  - [Polish magazines published in Polish (You can also choose other languages in the filters, I set up Polish for this)](https://polona.pl/search/?filters=language:polski,category:serials,public:1,hasTextContent:0) - A public mine of historical information, you can read here a lot of articles from the pre-war period and more.

 - [Federacja Bibliotek Cyfrowych (FBC)](https://fbc.pionier.net.pl) - A website very similar to [Polona](https://fbc.pionier.net.pl).

 - [Project Gutenberg](https://www.gutenberg.org/browse/languages/pl) - A worldwide project for the distribution of books for free, there are also books protected by copyright, but added with owner's permission.
 Some countries [maybe] do not have access to this website, for example: you can't visit it in Germany or with Germany IP because it is against German law - [Explanation](https://cand.pglaf.org/germany/index.html)

 - [Open Library](https://openlibrary.org/subjects/polish_literature) - The Internet Archive's Open Library - index of available books from [Internet Archive (archive.org)](https://archive.org/).

   - [About copyright violation accusations](https://en.wikipedia.org/wiki/Open_Library#Copyright_violation_accusations)

 - [ManyBooks](https://manybooks.net/search-book?language%5Bpl%5D=pl) - A page similar to the above.

 ### Free books in paid internet bookstores (Darmowe książki w płatnych księgarniach internetowych)